leshcat/django_loader/README.md

 I.e.: ansible-playbook -i sat site.yml --extra-vars "project_name=mysite"

-Also, "projectrun" variable controls cloning repo and running web server process.
+Also, "runproject" variable controls cloning repo and running web server process.
 By default it is set to "yes".

-If you are willing to perform cleanup only, for example you can execute playbook with "projectrun=no" extra var:
+If you are willing to perform cleanup only, for example you can execute playbook with "runproject=no" extra var:

-I.e.: ansible-playbook -i sat site.yml --extra-vars "project_name=mysite projectrun=no".
+I.e.: ansible-playbook -i sat site.yml --extra-vars "project_name=mysite runproject=no".

+The "runtesting" variable runs "testing" role with GET/POST querries.
+It's "yes" by default.

+If you want to perform testing only, you can run following command: ansible-playbook -i sat site.yml --extra-vars "project_name=mysite runcleaning=no runproject=no runtesting=yes"